Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

-AI coding applications should avoid asking LLMs to return code as part of a structured JSON response.
+AI coding applications should avoid asking LLMs to return code as part of a structured JSON response, even though many LLMs have special support for returning JSON.
-Even though many current LLMs have special support for returning JSON, it causes LLMs to write worse code and harms their ability to correctly solve coding tasks.
-On a variant of the aider code editing benchmark, asking for JSON-wrapped code often harms coding performance.
+A variant of the aider code editing benchmark clearly demonstrates that asking for JSON-wrapped code often harms coding performance.
 This holds true across many top coding LLMs,